flaxandteal/alizarin/README.md

 This is a pure JS/TS implementation of [AORM](https://github.com/flaxandteal/arches-orm/) for front or backend.

+### CI

+To get linting up and running, this uses `typescript-eslint`.
+Currently, this has a temporary allowed limit of 46 warnings, and sets several errors to warnings.
+This is temporary and will be progressively reduced.

 ### License

 Currently, and you should assume for the foreseeable future,